theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 TODO: NEED SOME CELL IMAGE HERE

 Compared to prokaryotic cells, eukaryotic cells have on average about 10,000 the volume with a rich mix of organelles and a cytoskeleton constituted of microtubules, microfilaments, and intermediate filaments.
-The {term}`DNA` replication machinery reads the hereditary information that is stored in the {term}`DNA` in the nucleus to replicate themselves and keep the life cycle going.
-The eukaryotic {term}`DNA` is divided into several linear bundles called chromosomes, which are separated by the microtubular spindle during nuclear division.
+The DNA replication machinery reads the hereditary information that is stored in the DNA in the nucleus to replicate themselves and keep the life cycle going.
+The eukaryotic DNA is divided into several linear bundles called chromosomes, which are separated by the microtubular spindle during nuclear division.
-Understanding the hereditary information hidden in {term}`DNA` is key to understanding many evolutionary and disease-related processes.
+Understanding the hereditary information hidden in DNA is key to understanding many evolutionary and disease-related processes.
-_sequencing_ is the process of deciphering the order of {term}`DNA` nucleotides and is primarily used to unveil the genetic information that is carried by a specific {term}`DNA` segment, a complete genome, or even a complex microbiome.
+_sequencing_ is the process of deciphering the order of DNA nucleotides and is primarily used to unveil the genetic information that is carried by a specific DNA segment, a complete genome, or even a complex microbiome.
-{term}`DNA` _sequencing_ allows researchers to identify the location and function of genes and regulatory elements in the {term}`DNA` molecule and the genome, and uncovers genetic features such as open reading frames (ORFs) or CpG islands, which indicate promotor regions.
-Another very common application area is evolutionary analysis, where homologous {term}`DNA` sequences from different organisms are compared. {term}`DNA` sequencing can additionally be applied for the associations between mutations and diseases or sometimes even disease resistance, deeming one of the most useful applications.
+DNA _sequencing_ allows researchers to identify the location and function of genes and regulatory elements in the DNA molecule and the genome, and uncovers genetic features such as open reading frames (ORFs) or CpG islands, which indicate promotor regions.
+Another very common application area is evolutionary analysis, where homologous DNA sequences from different organisms are compared.
+DNA sequencing can additionally be applied for the associations between mutations and diseases or sometimes even disease resistance, deeming one of the most useful applications.

 A very popular example is sickle cell disease, a group of blood disorders, which results from an abnormality in the oxygen-carrying protein hemoglobin in red blood cells.
 This leads to serious health issues including pain, anemia, swelling in the hands and feet, bacterial infections and strokes.
 The cause of sickle cell disease is the inheritance of two abnormal copies of the β-globin gene (HBB) that makes hemoglobin, one from each parent.
 The gene defect is caused by a single nucleotide mutation where a GAG codon changes to a GTG codon of the β-globin gene.
 This results in the amino acid glutamate being substituted by valine at position 6 (E6V substitution) and henceforth the above-mentioned disease.
 It is unfortunately not always possible to find such "simple" associations between single nucleotide mutations and diseases, due to most diseases being caused by, for example, complex regulatory processes.

-TODO: AN IMAGE OF {term}`DNA` HERE??
+TODO: AN IMAGE OF DNA HERE??

 ## A brief history of sequencing

 ### First generation sequencing

-Although {term}`DNA` was already first isolated in 1869 by Friedrich Mietscher, it took the scientific community more than 100 years to develop high throughput sequencing technologies.
+Although DNA was already first isolated in 1869 by Friedrich Mietscher, it took the scientific community more than 100 years to develop high throughput sequencing technologies.
-In 1953, Watson, Crick and Franklin discovered the structure of {term}`DNA`; and in 1965 Robert Holley sequenced the first tRNA.
+In 1953, Watson, Crick and Franklin discovered the structure of DNA; and in 1965 Robert Holley sequenced the first tRNA.
-Seven years later, in 1972, Walter Fiers was the first to sequence a complete gene (the coat protein of bacteriophage MS2) using RNAses to digest the virus {term}`RNA`, isolate oligonucleotides and finally separate them with electrophoresis and chromatography{cite}`JOU1972`.
+Seven years later, in 1972, Walter Fiers was the first to sequence a complete gene (the coat protein of bacteriophage MS2) using RNAses to digest the virus RNA, isolate oligonucleotides and finally separate them with electrophoresis and chromatography{cite}`JOU1972`.
-In parallel, Friedrich Sanger developed a {term}`DNA` sequencing method using radiolabeled, partially digested fragments termed "chain termination method", which is more commonly known as "Sanger Sequencing".
+In parallel, Friedrich Sanger developed a DNA sequencing method using radiolabeled, partially digested fragments termed "chain termination method", which is more commonly known as "Sanger Sequencing".
 Although Sanger Sequencing is still used even today, it suffered from several shortcomings, including lack of automation and time-consuming.
 In 1987, Leroy Hood and Michael Hunkapiller developed the ABI 370, an instrument that automates the Sanger Sequencing process.
-Its most important innovative accomplishment was the automatic labeling of {term}`DNA` fragments with fluorescent dyes instead of radioactive molecules.
+Its most important innovative accomplishment was the automatic labeling of DNA fragments with fluorescent dyes instead of radioactive molecules.
 This change not only made the method safer to perform, but also allowed for computers to analyze the acquired data{cite}`Hood1987`.

 TODO: AN IMAGE OF SANGER SEQUENCING